National Bolivarian Armed Forces of Venezuela: Operational Strategic Command

 The Operational Strategic Command (CEOFAN) is the highest organ of command of the National Armed Forces.
 It was created by the current Article 60 of the Organic Law of the National Armed Forces (LOFAN) as amended in September 2005.
 It reports to both the President and to the Minister of Defense and is responsible for coordinating the action of military units belonging to the different service branches of the Armed Forces.
 The Commandant may or may not be also a concurrently serving Minister of Defense in some cases.

-The newly created military regions are subordinate to the OSC, NBAF, alongside the air defense units of the Army, Air Force and Navy under the banner of the OSC Air Defense Forces Command, albeit being commanded by an Air Force general officer, as of 2017 Division General Juan Manuel Diaz.
+The military regions are subordinate to the OSC, NBAF, alongside the air defense units of the Army, Air Force and Navy under the banner of the OSC Air Defense Forces Command, albeit being commanded by an Air Force general officer, as of 2017 Division General Juan Manuel Diaz.

 Military regions

-The Integral Strategic Defense Regions or ISDRs (REDI, Regiones Estrategicas de Defensa Integral) were formally activated on 13 September 2008, in compliance with the provisions of the amended Organic Law of the National Armed Forces.
+The Integral Strategic Defense Regions or ISDRs (REDI, Regiones Estrategicas de Defensa Integral) were activated in September 2008, in compliance with the provisions of the amended Organic Law of the National Armed Forces.
 Equivalent to a military district, these regional commands are mandated to serve the defense, social and economic needs of their respective areas of responsibility.
 These are divided into the Integral Defense Operations Zones or INDOZ (In Spanish, Zona Operativa del Defensa Integral or ZODI) subdivided into state commands (State Integral Defense Operations Zones or STINDOZ) and in the Maritime Region, 4 Maritime and Insular Integral Defense Operations Zones (MAIINDOZ), created in July 2015.

-A brand new region, the National Capital Region Command, was created on 7 July 2016.
+A new region, the National Capital Region Command, was created in July 2016.

+All of these are led by officers of Lieutenant General or Vice Admiral rank.